Best Online Brokerages for ETF & Unit Trust Trading 2023

 Saxo Markets: Best Online Broker for ETFs

 The platform has low fees, a user-friendly platform and access to more than 3,000 ETFs.
-Saxo charges less than half in commission fees compared to most of its competitors at just 0.08% commission on trades, with a minimum cost of S$10 for Singapore ETFs ($4 for US).
-The industry leading broker has even lower commission fees for high volume traders.
-For example, investors with at least S$50,000 in their accounts receive preferred pricing.
+Saxo charges less than half in commission fees compared to most of its competitors at just 0.15% commission on trades, with a minimum cost of S$25 for Singapore ETFs (USD 7 for US).
+The industry-leading broker has even lower commission fees for high volume traders.
+For example, investors with at least S$300,000 in their accounts receive preferred pricing.

 Interactive Brokers: Best for International ETFs & Unit Trusts

-Interactive Brokers vs. Saxo Markets: ETF Trading Fees
+Interactive Brokers ETF Trading Fees

 |U.S. Commission Fee (Min.
 Fee)||$0.0035 ($0.35)|

 |Hong Kong Commission Fee (Min.
 Fee)||0.08% (HKD 12)|

 |Japan Commission Fee (Min.
-Fee)||0.050% (JPY 80)||0.15% (JPY 1500)|
+Fee)||0.05% (JPY 80)0.10|

 TD Ameritrade (thinkorswim): Cheapest for US ETFs

-For example, TD Ameritrade's flat fee of $10.65 is the cheapest option for investing in ETFs with total investments greater than about S$25,000 at a time.
+For example, TD Ameritrade's flat fee of $10.65 is the cheapest option for investing in ETFs with total investments greater than S$25,000 at a time.
 However, Saxo is a cheaper option for those seeking to trade a variety of securities (e.g. futures, options, bonds and FX), especially those seeking to trade in smaller amounts or increased frequency.

 How to Choose The Best Broker for ETF & Unit Trust Trading